READ-It project: catalysing influential nutrition evidence synthesis and capacity building in LMICs

 Nutrition focus and outputs

-One of READ-It’s focus areas is nutrition, where key policy areas include the double burden of malnutrition, infant and young child nutrition and dietary strategies for non-communicable diseases (NCDs).
-Here, we describe the nutrition outputs enabled by READ-It over a five-year period.
+One of READ-It’s focus areas is nutrition, where key policy areas include the double burden of malnutrition, infant and young child nutrition and dietary strategies for noncommunicable diseases (NCDs).
+Here, we describe the nutrition outputs enabled by READ-It over a 5-year period.

 Priority-setting: Contributions to prioritisation for global nutrition guidelines, including producing four scoping reviews on priority topics, and partnering in the Cochrane obesity gap analysis.

-Reviews with impact: The production of 10 Cochrane and three non-Cochrane reviews, five of which have informed global guidelines on priority policy areas including school food environments, population-level sodium reduction and prevention of child wasting.
-Two reviews addressing dietary strategies for NCDs have achieved high attention scores (Altmetric >100 in one year).
+Reviews with impact: The production of 10 Cochrane and 3 non-Cochrane reviews, 5 of which have informed global guidelines on priority policy areas including school food environments, population-level sodium reduction and prevention of child wasting.
+Two reviews addressing dietary strategies for NCDs have achieved high attention scores (Altmetric ˃100 in 1 year).
 Responses to urgent evidence requests from global and national decision-makers have produced a rapid review, two rapid overviews and a rapid review of prognostic factors.